FactomProject/factomd-authority-toolkit/README.update.md

 Prequsites:

-- 2 fully synced factomd nodes
+- 2 fully synced healthy factomd nodes
     - Will be calling them N<sub>A</sub> and N<sub>B</sub>
+    - Health checking can be seen [here](#0-checking-node-health)
 - An Identity in  N<sub>A</sub>
     - If doing a swap, make sure all N<sub>A</sub>->N<sub>B</sub> instructions are also done N<sub>B</sub>->N<sub>A</sub>
     - An Identity to move on N<sub>A</sub>